littlefishy1/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](b5f852346db2b953ebfb59402d975e20.png)
 <br/><br/>
 # Moving Files with scp
-Create a new java file called 123.java.
-In the terminal run "scp 123.java 'username'@ieng6.ucsd.edu:~/".
+Create a new java file.
+In the terminal run "scp 'file name' 'username'@ieng6.ucsd.edu:~/".
 Log into ssh again and enter lp in the terminal to move the file.

 ![Image](image12.png)
 <br/><br/>
 # Setting an SSH Key
 Enter "ssh-keygen" into the terminal.
 Enter the file shows in the parentheses and enter your key.
+Windows need another  ssh-add step : https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation

 Log into your account and enter "mkdir .ssh", logout, and enter "scp "public key file" "username"@ieng6.ucsd.edu:~/.ssh/authorized_keys" to finish setup the key.
 ![Image](ba45e9706ac8adddf882e97827814e46.png)
 ![Image](ba45e9706ac8adddf882e97827814e46.png)
 <br/><br/>
 # Optimizing Remote Running
 Ther are different ways you can use to optimize remote running.
-You can make a command before loggin in by adding ""command" after ssh.
+You can make a command before loggin in by adding "command" after ssh.
 You can also separate your code into different lines using semicolons.
 ![Image](9ac848ab6a13a434f3cb8492d682274b.png)